DiligentGraphics/DiligentSamples/Tutorials/Tutorial13_ShadowMap/readme.md

 using shadow-only mode.

 The function starts by building a world-to-light-view-space transformation matrix.
 The Z axis of this matrix is the light direction.
-Two other axis are selected to avoid precision issues:
+Two other axes are selected to avoid precision issues:

 ```cpp
 float3 f3LightSpaceX, f3LightSpaceY, f3LightSpaceZ;